1 California Temporary Emergency Transit Lanes

 • Two blocks of PM peak transit lanes on Clay Street between Powell and Grant streets are being removed following evaluation and public feedback.

-Temporary transit lanes are striped only with white paint and identified with “Bus/Taxi Only” stenciling and signage, making them easily reversable.
-No red color is proposed as part of these temporary installations.
+The transit lanes were installed in mid-2021 and striped only with white paint and identified with “Bus/Taxi Only” stenciling and signage.
 Cars are still allowed to enter transit lanes to make right turns and access parking.
-Temporary emergency transit lanes will automatically be removed within 120 days after the emergency order is lifted, unless there is a public process to make a temporary emergency transit lane permanent.
+Emergency transit lanes that were not permanently legislated were removed within 120 days after the emergency order was lifted.

 On California Street